bcat/resume/README.md

 `jonathan-rascher-resume-public.tex.redacted` to
 `jonathan-rascher-resume-public.tex` before `make all` will succeed.
-This is necessary to enable me to keep two versions of my resume (one with my phone number and mailing address included, and one with these data) without posting too much private data to GitHub.
+This is necessary to enable me to keep two versions of my resume (one with my phone number and mailing address included, and one without these data) without posting too much private data to GitHub.

 [1]: http://github.com/downloads/bcat/resume/jonathan-rascher-resume-public.pdf